-If you are a member of the press and have questions about Inverness Village or its residents, or would like a tour of the campus, please contact Eric Anderson, Director of Communications, Asbury Communities, at 301-250-2057.
+If you are a member of the press and have questions about Inverness Village or its residents, or would like a tour of the campus, please contact Cathy Canning, Communications Manager, Asbury Communities, at 301-250-2103.

 1. Established in 2003, Inverness Village is a Tulsa, Okla.-based continuing care retirement community that offers a vibrant retirement lifestyle paired with a secure plan for the future.

 2. Inverness Village is part of Asbury, the 16th largest not-for-profit system of continuing care retirement communities in the United States, operating eight communities in Maryland, Pennsylvania, Oklahoma and Tennessee.
 In 2017, Asbury held $125.6 million in reserves and posted net operating revenues of $226 million.

 3. Many of the community’s 180 associates work in hospitality-related or health-care positions.

 4. Residents of Inverness have access to the Asbury Foundation’s Benevolent Care program, which provides financial support for residents who deplete their financial resources through no fault of their own.